sarfraznawaz2005/BloggerCMS/README.md

 ## Installation ##

-tobe updated
+> **Note:** You can run BloggerCMS on your web host or on your local PC; in both cases you can create your blog and upload it where you want.
+> In either case we expect you have PHP available and also mod_rewrite
+> module activated.
+If you want to run BloggerCMS on your local computer,
+> you can go for [XAMPP][8].

+ 1. Download BloggerCMS either by clonning it's repository or [direct download][9].
+ 2. Move the files to your web root folder usually named **www** or **htdocs**
+ 3. Visit the BloggerCMS url.
+If you have installed it locally, it's url will be like **http://localhost/BloggerCMS** assuming folder name is **BloggerCMS**
+ 4. Go to Settings page via left sidebar option or visiting by **http://localhost/BloggerCMS/admin/get_settings**.
+On Settings page, specify the required **Blog URL** field like **http://localhost/BloggerCMS** without ending backslash
+ 5. Now you can add categories, posts and pages
+ 6. Finally click on the big green button **Generate Blog** on top right to generate your blog.
+It will be generated in **public** folder of BloggerCMS folder.
+You can then visit it at **http://localhost/BloggerCMS/public**.
+The **public** folder is what you need to upload to your web hosting provider or any other service to see your blog live on the internet.

+See [Official BloggerCMS Blog][10] to learn more about it and its tutorials.

 ## Getting Started ##

-[See Getting Started guide.][8]
+[See Getting Started guide.][11]

 ## Contribute ##

 Please feel free to fork and modify/extend BloggerCMS and send a pull request with your changes!
-To establish a consistent code quality, please check your code using [PHP_CodeSniffer][9].
-If you find any bug, error or issue, please report it at [issue tracker][10].
+To establish a consistent code quality, please check your code using [PHP_CodeSniffer][12].
+If you find any bug, error or issue, please report it at [issue tracker][13].

 ## Thanks ##

 Thanks to these open source projects that are used in BloggerCMS:

- 1. [json-pretty][11] for formatting json in human readable format
+ 1. [json-pretty][14] for formatting json in human readable format
- 2. [parsedown][12], an awesome Markdown parser for PHP
+ 2. [parsedown][15], an awesome Markdown parser for PHP
- 3. [mustache][13], excellent template engine used to create layouts for the blog
+ 3. [mustache][16], excellent template engine used to create layouts for the blog
- 4. [slim framework][14], nice and fast php framework
+ 4. [slim framework][17], nice and fast php framework

 ## License ##

 The MIT License (MIT)

-Copyright (c) 2015 Sarfraz Ahmed  and [Contributors][15]
+Copyright (c) 2015 Sarfraz Ahmed  and [Contributors][18]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal